The BC SUPPORT Unit and the Strategy for Patient Oriented Research (SPOR)

 "The BC SUPPORT Unit believes that when patients and the public are included on research teams, they increase the chances that research will have a positive impact on health care." ."
 BC SUPPORT Unit

 The BC SUPPORT Unit is a multi-partner organization to support, streamline and increase patient-oriented research throughout BC.
-It is currently moving from start-up phase to regular operations.

 Patient-oriented research is research that engages patients as partners and focuses on patient-identified priorities with the goals of improving patient experiences, health outcomes and the health system.